Seth Bogart

-Seth Bogart (born February 28, 1980) is an American multidisciplinary artist.
-As a musician, he is known for his solo career, as well as Hunx and His Punx and Gravy Train!!!!.
-As a visual artist, Bogart's paintings and sculptures have been exhibited in galleries throughout the United States, and he has created the World of Wonder web series Feelin' Fruity.
-He also runs the streetwear line Wacky Wacko.
+Seth Bogart, born Seth Davis Bogard (February 28, 1980), is an American multidisciplinary artist.
+As a musician, he is known for his solo work and as a member of the bands Hunx and His Punx and Gravy Train!!!!.
+As a visual artist, Bogart's paintings and sculptures have been exhibited in galleries across the United States.
+He created the World of Wonder web series Feelin' Fruity and operates the streetwear label Wacky Wacko.

 Pitchfork named Bogart the "New King of Camp" in 2016.

 Early life and career

 Bogart grew up in Tucson, Arizona, where his father was a lawyer and his mother was a nurse.
 In high school, he started playing the guitar and created the punk zine Puberty Strike.
 He later produced the zine Psycho No. 1 Fan.

 When Bogart was 18, his father committed suicide.
 He moved to Oakland, California shortly thereafter.
 At 19, he studied cosmetology at Laney College, and later, in 2006, he co-founded the salon and vintage clothing store Down at Lulu's on Telegraph Avenue in Oakland.